doot0/cv/.github/README.md

 ---

-- CTO + Co-Founder @ [Foundlost](https://foundlo.st) _"AirBnb" for extreme outdoor expeditions._ *(April 2019 - Present)*
+- CTO + Co-Founder @ [Foundlost](https://foundlo.st) _"AirBnb" for extreme outdoor expeditions._ *(April 2019 - April 2020)*

-I handle every single technical aspect at the company - as sole engineer I have built our companies' entire infrastructure from the ground up.
-Our infra costs are absolutely nothing which have allowed us to focus our revenues and funding into other parts of the business.
+I handled every single technical aspect at the company - as sole engineer I built the companies' entire infrastructure from the ground up.
+The infra costs were absolutely nothing which allowed us to focus our revenues and funding into other parts of the business.

-Our tech stack currently includes the following;
+Tech stack:
 - Frontend: Vue.js, SCSS, Pug (formerly Jade)
 - Backend: AirTable as a content backend.
 The application is serverless and thus no "real" backend is needed
 - Infrastructure: Netlify, GitHub